 This Tahini Sauce is incredibly versatile – fabulous as a sauce, a dip, or a dressing for bowls, greens, veggies, and proteins!
 Here are some of my favorite chef-inspired ways to incorporate it into your meals:

 Grain Bowls: Build a hearty base with simple steamed rice, toasted pearl couscous, bulgur wheat, or nutty farro.
 Top with raw or roasted vegetables, such as roasted peppers, roasted beets, or roasted tomatoes.
-Finish with a generous drizzle of this creamy dressing for the perfect bowl.
+In my kitchen, we love to finish grain bowls with a generous drizzle of this whipped tahini sauce for added richness and contrast.
 For an extra indulgent touch, add a soft-boiled egg.

 Salads: Use this sauce as a vibrant vinaigrette for fresh greens and veggies.
 It’s wonderfully mixed with simple salads, transforming them with its creamy texture and bright flavor.
-Consider it for a crisp cucumber tomato salad or a summery corn salad bursting with crunch and color.
+A pro tip from my restaurant days—this sauce is magic on chopped cucumber tomato salad or corn salad, anything herb-forward.

 Storage Tips & Troubleshooting for Your Tahini Sauce